Google Docs: Platforms

-Google Docs is available as a web application supported on: Google Chrome, Firefox, Internet Explorer, Microsoft Edge and Safari web browsers.
+Google Docs is available as a web application supported on Google Chrome, Firefox, Microsoft Edge, and Safari web browsers.
 Users can access all Docs, as well as other files, collectively through the Google Drive website.
-In June 2014, Google rolled out a dedicated website homepage for Docs, that contains only files created with the service.
+In June 2014, Google rolled out a dedicated website homepage for Docs that contains only files created with the service.
 In 2014, Google launched a dedicated mobile app for Docs on the Android and iOS mobile operating systems.
 The mobile website for Docs was updated in 2015 with a "simpler, more uniform" interface, and while users can read files through the mobile websites, users trying to edit will be redirected towards the dedicated mobile app, thus preventing editing on the mobile web.